How to use the programme

 ("011" or "078") between ";" and "_"

 will show the dictionary segment in question in the result window.
-You may also
+The first

 Give the word through the